 Living with a chronic lung disease like asthma makes your lungs more sensitive than people without asthma.
-However, about 17 percent of adults with asthma in the U.S. smoke, compared to 13.7 percent without asthma, even though cigarette smoke is known to trigger asthma attacks.1
+However, 18 percent of adults with asthma in the U.S. smoke, compared to 13.6 percent without asthma, even though cigarette smoke is known to trigger asthma attacks.

 Cigarette smoking is the number one cause of preventable death in the U.S. Cigarette smoke irritates the lungs, causing redness, swelling and more mucus.
 Your lungs have a natural defense to keep dirt and germs out.
 Cigarette smoke destroys lung tissue and breaks down these defenses.
 This puts people with asthma in a tricky spot, because those changes to the lungs cause symptoms and asthma episodes.
 Also, frequent asthma attacks can cause changes to the lungs over time and lead to more severe disease, chronic obstructive pulmonary disease (COPD), which includes chronic bronchitis and emphysema, or asthma-COPD overlap.
 Cigarette smoking is a risk factor for lung cancer.

 Protect Your Lungs

 Quitting smoking reduces your risk for asthma symptoms, and acquiring a new lung disease like lung cancer, COPD or asthma-COPD overlap syndrome.
 If you smoke, make a plan to quit.
 The American Lung Association has many resources that can help.

 Staffed by respiratory therapists and certified tobacco treatment specialists, the Lung HelpLine is available to answer any question—whether you're looking to start a quit smoking attempt, want to learn more about Freedom From Smoking Plus, Group Clinics or The Guide to Help You Quit Smoking, or want telephone counseling from an expert over the course of your journey to quit smoking.
 Call 1-800-LUNGUSA to learn more.